amir-abdi/keras_to_tensorflow/README.md

 # Keras to TensorFlow
-The `keras_to_tensorflow.py` is a tool that converts a trained keras model into a ready-for-inference TensorFlow model.
+The **keras_to_tensorflow** is a tool that converts a trained keras model into a ready-for-inference TensorFlow model. *The tool is NOT tailored for TensorFlow 2.0 and is not expected to work.*

 #### Summary
 - In the default behaviour, this tool **freezes** the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into a binary protobuf (.pb) file.
 During freezing, TensorFlow also applies node pruning which removes nodes with no contribution to the output tensor.